Sekelenao/SkCsv/README.md

 };
 ```

-In terms of lines of code, we'll only need a single line!
+In terms of lines of code, we'll only need a single line !
+The parser will take care of everything as usual;
+it uses the String.valueOf method for annotated types.
+Unlike the rest of the library, the absence of null values is
+not guaranteed!

 ```java
 public final class Main {